Home News UK government taps telecoms industry over boosting broadband in blocks of flats

 "Our flat has had terrible internet for years," said Sarah Johnson, 35, a resident of a high-rise in East London.
 "It’s 2025 and we still can’t stream movies without constant buffering."

 Johnson’s experience is all too common.
-An estimated 40% of UK flats lack access to high-speed broadband, compared to just 5% of single-family homes, according to ofcom.
-Older buildings with outdated wiring and landlords reluctant to upgrade Infrastructure share the blame.
+An estimated 40% of UK flats lack access to high-speed broadband, compared to just 5% of single-family homes, according to ofcom. older buildings with outdated wiring and landlords reluctant to upgrade Infrastructure share the blame.

 Government Convenes Industry Leaders